setagana/awx-ansible-1804/README.md

 **Current Ubuntu Version Used**: 18.04.3

-This is inspired by [geerlingguy's Ubuntu 18.04 build], but builds the images to Azure instead.
+This is inspired by [geerlingguy's Ubuntu 18.04 build](https://github.com/geerlingguy/packer-ubuntu-1804), but builds the images to Azure instead.

 ## Usage